browserengineering/book/book/animations.md

 Here is a simple animation of `width`.
-As the width of the `div` animates from `400px` to `100px`, its height will automatically increase to contain the text as it flows into multiple lines.^[And if automic increase was not desired, `height` coupld specified to a fixed value.
+As the width of the `div` animates from `400px` to `100px`, its height will automatically increase to contain the text as it flows into multiple lines.^[And if automic increase was not desired, `height` could be specified to a fixed value.
 But that would of course cause overflow, which needs to be dealt with in one way or another.]

 ``` {.html file=example-width-html}